ttsiodras/MandelbrotSSE/README.md

 I was glad to see that my code was almost 3 times faster than pure C.

 But that was just the beginning.

 Over the last two decades, I kept coming back to this, enhancing it.

 - I learned how to use the GNU autotools, and made it work on most Intel
   platforms: checked with Linux, Windows (MinGW) and OpenBSD.
+  A decade later, I also tested it on Raspbian and Armbian; it works fine in ARM machines as well.
+Autotools also allow me to cross-compile for Windows (more on that below).

 - After getting acquainted with OpenMP, in Nov 2009 I added OpenMP #pragmas to run both the C and the SSE code in all cores/CPUs.
 The SSE code had to